myfjdthink/vuepress-blog/blogs/big_data/2022/07-18-dataproc-spark-executor-logs.md

 ---
-title: How to view spark executor logs on Dataproc
+title: How to view spark executor logs in Dataproc
 date: 2022-07-18
 tags:
  - BigData